 The labyrinth shows up in many places around the planet and is many thousands of years old, yet the tradition is alive and well at the Institute for the Shamanic Arts!
 Learn more about Labyrinths (different than mazes) HERE.

 The Institute for the Shamanic Arts began hosting Labyrinth Walks in 2006.
 Since then ISA has created labyrinths at locations and events around the western United States, including Tucson, Arizona, the North Rim of the Grand Canyon and as far north as Washington state.
 We now call our Labyrinths the Web of Life Labyrinths.

-ISA labyrinths can be created with Tempera paint, colored rope, stone and Ponderosa Pine cones. :) Locations for past temporary labyrinths have been parks, plateaus, dry lake bottoms, beaches, sand dunes, and a high rise parking garage.
+Web of Life labyrinths can be created with Tempera paint, colored rope, stone and Ponderosa Pine cones. :) Locations for past temporary labyrinths have been parks, plateaus, dry lake bottoms, beaches, sand dunes, and a high rise parking garage.

 The act of walking a labyrinth is meditative and centering.
 They are considered portals and sacred space.
 When one enters the Labyrinth one enters a portal between worlds, each bend, back and forth, turns the walker inward.
 The Center of the Labyrinth is a special place, yet holds personal meaning to each walker.
-At ISA Labyrinth walks, we often create an altar in the center, and we offer opportunities for people to focus their intention in a particular way (a theme for the labyrinth, or having divination or a gift in the center for each walker).
+At Web of Life Labyrinth walks, we often create an altar in the center, and we offer opportunities for people to focus their intention in a particular way (a theme for the labyrinth, or having divination or a gift in the center for each walker).
 People can leave their worries or wishes in the center, and return to the world with new insights.